AyeCode/userswp/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Remove subtabs in GD listings, favourite and reviews tabs if no content - FIXED

 = 1.1.0 =
 * New settings screen, all addons will need to be updated - BREAKING CHANGE
 * Replace chosen with select2 - CHANGED